 Does a better CPU work well for streaming?

-won’t have to deal with any lags, and you certainly won’t have to deal with any hiccups in frame refresh rates either.
+Won’t have to deal with any lags, and you won’t have to deal with any hiccups in frame refresh rates either.

 What is a good CPU percentage when it comes to streaming?

 Therefore, you need to stream at a lower resolution.
-But if you want to stream something more demanding, you need higher quality, and for that, you’ll need more power.
+But if you want to stream something more demanding, you need higher quality and more power.

-You need to have the right CPU or processor to get the best streaming performance.
+You need the right CPU or processor to get the best streaming performance.
 And to get the best streaming performance, you will need the best processor according to your budget and requirements.

-There are multiple options available, and you can choose based on your requirements.
-But after going through this guide, you can now make an informed decision on what CPU is best for your streaming needs.
+Multiple options are available, and you can choose based on your requirements.
+But after going through this guide, you can now decide on what CPU is best for your streaming needs.